KothoreBornalex/SimpleNetworkedDialogGame/Assets/Localisation/README.txt

 [Localization Component]

-Set the “LocalizationComponent.cs” component to the supposed gameObject containing the dialogs, Then specify in the parameter the path to the .tsv file containing the dialogs.
+Set the “LocalizationComponent.cs” component to the supposed gameObject containing the dialogs, Then specify in the parameter the .tsv file containing the dialogs.

 Parameters:
-filePath -> string of the File Path of the .tsv file you want the component to be linked to
+filePath -> The .tsv file containing the dialogs you want the component to be linked to

 ========================
 [File .TSV]